frelei/RXMarvelous/README.md

 ## Frameworks

-This app uses the [Marvel api] (https://developer.marvel.com).
+This app uses the [Marvel API] (https://developer.marvel.com).
 So go to the there register and create your key!